-An initial stay of 180 days is granted on entry to Panama.
+A 180-day tourist visa is stamped on your passport to mark entry to Panama.
 Extensions are not normally allowed unless you apply to change your immigration status within the 180 days (for business purposes, marriage, etc).
 For further information on entry requirements, check with the Embassy of the Republic of Panama in London.

 When transiting the Panama Canal, if you disembark the ship, your passport will be stamped by the immigration authorities.
 You do not need a visa unless you are staying in Panama for more than 90 days.
 Immigration officials do not board transiting cruise ships to check passports.

 If you arrive in Panama by sea, except via a cruise line, you will need a visa.
-There is a fee of $100 plus $5 registration per person for passengers and crew members of vessels.
+There is a fee of USD 100 plus USD 5 registration per person for passengers and crew members of vessels.
 Other fees may be charged, for example for cruising permits.
 Make sure immigration officials properly stamp your passport with the date of entry into the country.
 Check with the Embassy of Panama in London for further details.

 Your passport should be valid for a minimum period of 6 months from the date of exit from Panama.
 Your passport must also have several unused pages.

-A US$40 airport tax (payable only in cash) is charged on departure.
+A USD 40 airport tax is charged on departure.
 This is usually included in the airline ticket fare.
 Check with your carrier.